-INFORMATION TYPE VARIABLE DESCRIPTION RESPONSE (AND REFERENCE TO FURTHER DETAILS) Photographs Photographs of key features of the facility and each of the designated zones of effect Please see Appendix A for photographs of key features of the facility and identification of each ZOE. and Maps Maps, aerial photos, and/or plan view diagrams of facility area and river basin Please see Appendix B for aerial photos of facility area and river basin.
+INFORMATION TYPE VARIABLE DESCRIPTION RESPONSE (AND REFERENCE TO FURTHER DETAILS) Additional Contact Information Names, addresses, phone numbers, and e-mail for local state and federal resource agencies Names, addresses, phone numbers, and e-mail for local non-governmental Please see Section 4.0 for the Project Contacts Form Please see Section 4.0 for the Project stakeholders Contacts Form Photographs and Maps Photographs of key features of the facility and each of the designated zones of effect Please see Appendix A for photographs of key features of the facility and identification of each designated ZOE. una Maps Maps, aerial photos, and/or plan view diagrams of facility area and river basin Please see Appendix B for aerial photos of facility area and river basin.